Japan's Best Ski Spots by Rail

 The ideal place for great skiing and famous hot springs.
 This resort is well-known for skiers relaxing in the onsen after a hot day, as well as its mostly Japanese-style accommodations.

-Nozawa can be reached by shinkansen to Nagano, then a local train line to Togari Nozawa Onsen Station.
+Nozawa can be reached by taking Shinkansen to Nagano, then changing for a local train line to Togari Nozawa Onsen Station.

 Niseko - Hokkaido

 The largest ski resort in Japan is only a short distance from Sapporo, Hokkaido.
 As such, aside from amazing skiing, Niseko also has a wide range of accommodations and a fun-filled town with great nightlife.

 Niseko is accessible from Sapporo by local train.

 Kiroro - Hokkaido